Gatsby-Lee/DevOps/storage/apache-kudu/change-directories-configuration.rst

 KUDU tablet server can be configured to store data in multiple directories on different devices.

-Issuse 1: One of device is BAD
+Issuse 1: One of devices is BAD
 ------------------------------

 A disk failure occurs that does not lead to a crash.
 (Based `documetation <https://kudu.apache.org/docs/administration.html#disk_failure_recovery>`_)